Flooding in Cork as Storm Betty lands in Ireland

 “This is a dynamic storm system, intensified by the jet stream leading to some uncertainty as to the potential track and intensity of Storm Betty.”

-Flooding in parts of County Cork caused disruption on some roads on Friday as two status orange warnings for wind and rain came into effect for seven counties.
+The national forecasting office Met Eireann issued two status orange warnings for wind and rain which came into effect for seven counties.

 The warnings of structural damage, falling trees, localised flooding and power outages, came into effect from 8.35pm and 9pm and expire at 1am and 3am on Saturday.